uq-eresearch/coralwatch/coralwatch-webapp/doc/README_developers.txt

 creating a file "local/coralwatch.properties" and setting values in this file.
 Note that the application will be at the root level if started this way, e.g. if the server runs on port 8181 the URL will be http://localhost:8181/ (no "coralwatch" in the URL).

+The logging configuration is described in the file "logging.properties", which can also be used as a template.